-The BAPs are the provisions against which a building development application is assessed.
+The BAPs are the provisions against which a building development application6 is assessed.
 They are identified in section 30 of the Building Act, and include:

-- The Building Code of Australia (BCA).
-The BCA comprises Volumes One and Two of the National Construction Code (NCC).
-The NCC is a performance document which contains uniform technical provisions for the design and construction of buildings and other structures throughout Australia.
-It is produced and maintained by the Australian Building Codes Board on behalf of all state and territory governments. - 2.
-Subject to section 33 of the Building Act, the Queensland Development Code (QDC).
-Published by the Department of Housing and Public Works, the QDC is a set of mandatory codes which are unique to Queensland.
-The QDC contains provisions which vary the BCA, or provisions which do not fit within the scope of the BCA.
-Under section 35 of the Building Act, if there is an inconsistency between the BCA and the QDC, the QDC prevails. - Any relevant planning scheme resolution made under section 32 or any relevant provision under section 33 of the Building Act. - 4.
-Chapters 3 and 4 of the Building Act. - 5.
-The fire safety standards for budget accommodation buildings and residential care buildings.
+- the Building Code of Australia (BCA).
+The BCA comprises Volume One and Volume Two of the National Construction Code (NCC) and is a uniform set of technical provisions for the design and construction of buildings and other structures throughout Australia.
+It is produced and maintained by the Australian Building Codes Board on behalf of all state and territory governments. - subject to section 33 of the Building Act, the Queensland Development Code (QDC), which is published by the Department of Housing and Public Works, is a set of mandatory codes which are unique to Queensland.
+The QDC contains provisions which are in addition to the BCA, or provisions which do not fit within the scope of the BCA.
+Under section 35 of the Building Act, if there is an inconsistency between the BCA and the QDC, the QDC prevails. - 3. any relevant planning scheme resolution made under section 32 or any relevant provision under section 33 of the Building Act. - 4. chapters 3 and 4 of the Building Act. - 5. the fire safety standards for budget accommodation buildings and residential care buildings.
 The fire safety standards are defined in Chapter 7 of the Building Act.
-The fire safety standards include part MP 2.1 of the QDC and any other standard prescribed under a regulation for ensuring that all the occupants of a budget accommodation building may be safely evacuated in the event of a fire in the building. - 6.
-Any provisions of a regulation made under the Building Act relating to building assessment work or accepted building work.
+The fire safety standards include part MP 2.1 of the QDC and any other standard prescribed under a regulation for ensuring that all the occupants of a budget accommodation building may be safely evacuated in the event of a fire in the building. - 6. any provisions of a regulation made under the Building Act relating to building assessment work7 or accepted building work.

-The BAPs commonly relate to different building classifications or 'classes' of buildings, these are listed in Appendix 1.
+The BAPs commonly relate to different building classifications or 'classes' of buildings, these are listed in Appendix1.
 It is important to understand the building types that the BAPs apply to when drafting planning scheme provisions, to ensure the provisions work as permitted and intended.